MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 To distinguish the UI elements captured on virtual desktops, check the visual indications and the tree structure in the UI elements pane.

-UI elements captured on a Citrix virtual desktop are located under a **Citrix** parent, while the UI elements captured on a virtual machine connected through RDP are located under an **RDP** parent.
+UI elements captured in the host machine are located under the **Computer** parent, while the UI elements captured on a virtual desktop are located under an **RDP** parent.

 Every individual virtual desktop has its own tree, while numeric prefixes allow you to distinguish virtual desktops of the same type.